Glass Extensions and Orangeries around the UK by our expert architectural designers

-This creates a much more in built connection, rather than addition, and can truly provide that meant to be feature, perfect for subtle yet sleek finishes.
+This creates a much more inbuilt connection, rather than addition, and can truly provide that meant to be a feature, perfect for subtle yet sleek finishes.

 Glass extensions are the more modern option compared to orangeries.
 Their design typically shows them to be definitive additions to a home, offering a property a sophisticated and modernised aesthetic from the outside while still providing the glass room that is being sought after.